310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Tetora idle %}
-It’s ‘cuz we’re the heroes of justice.
+It’s ‘cuz we’re the allies of justice.
 It’s not in our blood to come up with schemes to deceive and betray people while we snicker at them from above.

 No matter how painful or horrible the situation is, we gotta keep on smiling—
 {% endbubble %}